Low-Complexity ADMM-Based Multicast Beamforming in Cell-Free Massive MIMO Systems: SEA-ADMM: Efficient Multicast Beamforming

 \subsection{A Fast SEA-ADMM Algorithm For Multicast Beamforming}

 The subsequent part will focus on the MMF problem \eqref{MMF_problem3}.
 Since the problem is convex and satisfies Slater's condition, strong duality holds and it is easier to solve the dual SDP problem.
-Hence, we start by formulating the Lagrangian of problem \eqref{MMF_problem3} as